antoniodeepblue/huggingface.co-openai-clip-vit-base-patch32/README.md

 # Model Card: CLIP

-Disclaimer: The model card is taken and modified from the official CLIP repository, it can found [here](https://github.com/openai/CLIP/blob/main/model-card.md).
+Disclaimer: The model card is taken and modified from the official CLIP repository, it can be found [here](https://github.com/openai/CLIP/blob/main/model-card.md).

 ## Model Details